Ed Nottle

-Edward William Nottle (born October 22, 1939), nicknamed "Singing Ed" because of his avocation as a singer, is a former Minor League Baseball relief pitcher and manager.
+Edward William Nottle (born October 22, 1939), nicknamed "Singing Ed" because of his avocation as a singer, is an American former Minor League Baseball relief pitcher and manager.

 He has led teams in the Oakland Athletics and Boston Red Sox organizations, and managed the independent Brockton Rox.
 His final season as manager was 2008 with the independent Ottawa Rapidz of the Canadian-American Association of Professional Baseball.

 Playing career

 Nottle signed his first professional contract in 1959 with a team in Pensacola, Florida.
 Following a stellar season at Pensacola, Nottle began a 10-year run with the Chicago White Sox organization.
 In 1963, he was assigned to the White Sox major league roster, but never played due to an arm injury, making him a "phantom ballplayer".
 His final appearance as a player was in 1980, when he made a single two-inning appearance for the Double-A West Haven Whitecaps.
 In 18 minor league seasons, he appeared in 543 games, compiling an 89–75 record with a 3.09 ERA.